paritytech/txwrapper/README.md

 #### Parachain support

-- Factor out utility functions and types (such as `decode`, `getRegistry`, `createMethod` etc) into an sdk for parachain teams that will allow them to release and maintain txwrapper libraries specific to their parachains.
-This could be called `@substrate/txwrapper-sdk`.
-Ideally this sdk will allow a parachain team to setup an offline signing library with unit tests quickly and painlessly while allowing users access to a `txwrapper` like API across parachains.
+- Factor out utility functions and types (such as `decode`, `getRegistry`, `createMethod` etc) into a library for parachain teams that allows them to release and maintain txwrapper libraries specific to their parachains.
+This could be called `@substrate/txwrapper-core`.
+This sdk will allow a parachain team to setup an offline signing library with unit tests quickly and painlessly while allowing users access to a `txwrapper` like API across parachains.
-- While core utility will be factored out to its own dependency, dispatchables from generic substrate methods will be published in a package `@substrate/txwrapper-substrate` and polkadot/kusama specific dispatchables will be available in
+- While the core utility will be factored out to its own dependency, dispatchables from generic substrate methods will be published in a package `@substrate/txwrapper-substrate` and polkadot/kusama specific dispatchables will be available in
 `@substrate/txwrapper-polkadot`.
 (This could be in a mono repo, but separate packages.)
-Parachains could then create there own txwrapper lib using the sdk and publish it as `@{parachain-name}/txwrapper`.
+Parachains then create their own txwrapper lib using the sdk and publish it as `@{parachain-name}/txwrapper`.